Real-Serious-Games/Factory/README.md

     MyType myFactoryCreatedObject = factory.Create<MyType>("MyType");

 This technique is useful for data-driven programming (http://stackoverflow.com/questions/1065584/what-is-data-driven-programming).

 Factory Creation by Interface
 -----------------------------

 Objects can also be created by specifying their interface.

-This time, the type we are going to create must have an interface:
+This time, the type has an interface:

 	public interface IMyType
     {